ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 {: unnumbered}

 An `index-wild-selector`
-selects all member values of an object as well as all elements of an array.
+selects the nodes of all member values of an object as well as of all elements of an array.
 Applying the `index-wild-selector` to a primitive JSON value (such as a number, string, or true/false/null) selects no node.